albert-decatur/junk2geo/README.md

 We preserve the original text which was matched as well as the output geocoded placename, which is great for reviewing accuracy later.
 String metrics can be calculated with the script match_metrics.sh.

+Some features include:

+* choose whether to use GeoNames alternate names (non-English names)
+* choose whether to filter by a stopword list
+  * this applies to both the output matched text and the input GeoNames text
+* choose whether to filter by length
+  * this applies to both the output matched text and the input GeoNames text

 **Warning**

 junk2geo is for patient people with very bad input data!